 In the United States, a job-related injury occurs every seven seconds.
 If you experience an accident or injury while working, workers’ compensation can cover the costs of your medical treatment, providing peace of mind.
-At Medical Access, with three convenient locations in Germantown, Maryland, and Alexandria and Woodbridge, Virginia, the experienced team offers walk-in workers compensation consultations and related care.
+At Medical Access, with convenient locations in Beltsville, Rockville, and Germantown, Maryland, and in Alexandria, McLean, and Woodbridge, Virginia, the experienced team offers walk-in workers compensation consultations and related care.
 To schedule an appointment today, call the nearest office, or book a consultation online.

 Workers’ compensation is a type of insurance that provides medical coverage and wage replacement for people injured on the job.
 It protects both you and your employer and prevents the need for lengthy or expensive lawsuits.